* Threatened or Endangered

 : Weight 12 to 20 lbs., length about 30 inches

-: Once very common in most of their range, badgers are rarely observed in some areas and have disappeared entirely from areas most affected by encroachment by humans.
+• Once very common in most of their range, badgers are rarely observed in some areas and have disappeared entirely from areas most affected by the encroachment of humans.